chadkluck/serverless-webservice-template-for-pipeline-atlantis/README.md

 For the initial install you will need to complete the following:

 1. Install npm modules
-2. Update deploy files
-    - template-configuration.json (UserAgent, ApiPathBase, and Tags)
-    - template.yml (just description to start)
-3. Deploy the demo as is (you can later obtain an api key from openweathermap if you want weather)
+2. Deploy the demo as is (you can later obtain an api key from openweathermap if you want weather)
-4. Code your app (once you have a firm understanding of the template code)
+3. Update and experiment with your app

 ### 1. Install npm modules